10 Tips for Riding an Electric Bike in the Rain

 The additional power an electric bike provides requires better braking systems, and it turns out that this is a distinct advantage over some conventional bikes in the rain.

-Many electric bikes include disc brakes rather than the rim brakes often found on conventional bicycles.
+Most electric bikes include disc brakes rather than the rim brakes often found on conventional bicycles.
 Disc brakes, almost by definition, perform far better in the rain.

 Add to your more powerful braking system some caution and early braking and you should experience a safe ride even in a downpour.
 Just remember that you need to brake early when you ride an electric bike in the rain.